COMInterop/PRCP/README.md

 They are also available from Zenodo, with annotation GFFs, named to comply with the PanSN spec. ([DOI: 10.5281/zenodo.15284086](https://doi.org/10.5281/zenodo.15284085))

-The assembly strategy assumes one has long reads of an F1 and short reads for both F0s.
+The assembly strategy presumes one has long reads of an F1 and short reads for both F0s.

 Binned reads are assembled with NECAT, then polished with long reads with RACON and short reads with Clair3.